Noor-Z1/Machine-Learning/README.md

 # Machine-Learning
-Machine learning algorithms, written in python from scratch
+Machine learning algorithms implemented in python from scratch.